-- National Film Archive (NFA) – contributory organization of the Ministry of Culture of the Czech Republic which apart from others develops the film education program.
+- National Film Archive (NFA) – organization of the Ministry of Culture of the Czech Republic which apart from others develops the film education program.

 - National Information and Counseling Center for Culture (NIPOS) – contributory organization of the Ministry of Culture.
 It is also active in non-professional artistic activities including the film education.

 - National Institute for Education (NUV) – organization of the Ministry of Education, Youth and Sports which apart from others is in charge of creation of Framework Educational Programs.

 - Asociace českých filmových klubů – Association of Czech Film Clubs